chiubaca/notes/permanent-notes/zettelkasten.md

 - It should draw upon all the literature notes that you have consumed.
 - This can be a topic that over-arches multiple literature notes

 By using this note-taking technique, we can consume lots of different types of content.
-It's important to covert fleeting notes to literature notes as often as possible to start building connections between topics.
+It's important to convert fleeting notes to literature notes as often as possible to start building connections between topics.
 This could spark an idea for a permanent note

 ## References